Can Chickens Eat Plums? Some Parts are Toxic

 Plums are a good source of vitamins and antioxidants, but you should remove the pits before feeding them to chickens, as the pits contain cyanide compounds that can be toxic.

 Also, cut the plums into smaller pieces to make it easier for the chickens to eat.
-Offer plums as an occasional treat rather than a staple of their diet, to ensure they get a balanced nutrition from their regular feed.
+Offer plums as an occasional treat rather than a staple of their diet, to ensure they get balanced nutrition from their regular feed.

 Can Chickens Eat Frozen Plums?

 Yes, chickens can eat Frozen Plums, and frozen plums are the best choice in hot summer or hot weather as they beat the heat.
-But it’s important to prepare them properly and offer as an occasional treat.
+But it’s important to prepare them properly and offer them as an occasional treat.

 Make sure to remove the pits, as they can be a choking hazard.
 Frozen plums can be a refreshing treat for chickens.
 Just let them thaw a bit before offering, so they aren’t too hard or cold for the chickens to peck at.